The Blind Men and the Elephant Story

 The six of them each held a different opinion based on their experience.
 They continued to fight and argue throughout the rest of the day.
 The elephant soon got bored and walked away.

-The moral of the story is that sometimes we’re blinded by our own beliefs and don’t see the reality.
-The six blind men didn’t realize this and were clouded by their judgments of the animal.
+The story’s moral is that sometimes we’re blinded by our beliefs and don’t see the reality.
+The six blind men didn’t realise this and were clouded by their judgements of the animal.

 Also Read: